-One can hardly do justice to Marie Tharp in a paper of this length, as her life exemplifies so many strands of emerging science and disciplines as well as a sea-change in society as a whole.
+One can hardly do justice to Marie Tharp in an article of this length, as her life exemplifies so many strands of emerging science and disciplines as well as a sea-change in society as a whole.
 Her story points to the great value of the study of the history of disciplines, in the broad sense of geology as a whole, the emerging subsciences of geophysics and more sophisticated seismology, and as the newly coined oceanography.
 In a relatively short period, knowledge of the ocean floor went from an assumed almost featureless abyssal plain to a worldwide complex of ridges, valleys and transform faults showing regularly reversing strips of magnetism.
 Accounts of Marie Tharp’s life also show a progression.
 She was at first nearly invisible, a “computer” as then known as she took numbers and translated them to maps.
 She was not allowed to go on ships to collect data, was basically ignored in published papers and was rarely referenced in histories, but her career ended with a full and fair assessment of her place in the complex story.

 Her upbringing was unusual for her time.
 She was born in Ypsilanti, Michigan in 1920.
 When her mother had married at 40 to her 50-year-old husband, she retired from teaching German and Latin.
 Marie’s father was a soil surveyor for the United States Department of Agriculture, mapping in the south in the winter and the north in the summer.
 The family moved constantly, and she had attended almost two dozen schools by the time she graduated from high school.
 Unsurprisingly, she was more a companion to her father and mother than to school friends.
 Her bond to her father increased when her mother died when she was fifteen.
 Her first choice of major at Ohio University was literature.
 She graduated in 1943 with a B.A. in English and music, along with 4 minors (Barton 2002: 216).
 Because most men were in the armed services, in 1943 the University of Michigan offered girls degrees in geology so they could work in the petroleum industry.
 Marie finished this master’s degree in 1944 and took a job in Tulsa in an oil company office.
 She disliked both the office and the micropaleontology other girls were doing, so she went to Tulsa University and earned a B.S. in mathematics.